Quackit Logo

 The border-image property is one of the properties introduced in CSS3 for the purposes of enabling images to be used on CSS borders.

 The CSS border-image property is a shorthand property for setting multiple "border image" related properties in one place.
-In other words, the border-image property is an efficient way of adding images to your borders.
+This is an efficient way of adding images to your borders.

 The border-image property sets the border-image-source, border-image-slice, border-image-width, border-image-outset, and border-image-repeat properties.